Vegas Golden Knights rout Coyotes 5-2 in inspired home debut | KitchenerPost.ca

-James Neal scored twice during a thrilling four-goal first period, and the Golden Knights remained unbeaten three games into their inaugural season with a 5-2 victory over the Arizona Coyotes in their home opener.
+James Neal scored twice during a thrilling four-goal first period, and the Golden Knights remained unbeaten three games into their inaugural season with a 5-2 victory over the Arizona Coyotes in their home opener on Tuesday.

-"There was so much emotion, but we tried to stay focused on hockey, even though it was bigger than hockey," Neal said.
-"This is our town.
-We're making it our home, and we want it to be a hockey town."

-Tomas Nosek scored the first home goal in franchise history just 2:31 into the first period.
-Deryk Engelland added his first goal for his adopted hometown's new team moments later in a stirring performance by the player selected by his teammates to give a pregame speech to the crowd.
+Tomas Nosek scored the first home goal in franchise history just 2:31 into the first period, and Deryk Engelland added his first goal for his adopted hometown's new team moments later.

-"It was probably one of the more emotional moments of my life," Engelland said.
-"I probably don't plan on scoring in too many games, but to get that one was pretty special."

 Marc-Andre Fleury made 31 saves for the Golden Knights, who became the first team in NHL history to begin their debut season with three straight wins.

-Just nine days after the massacre occurred less than a mile from T-Mobile Arena, the Golden Knights reverently honoured the victims and heroes before the long-awaited home debut of the city's first major professional sports franchise.
+Just nine days after the Las Vegas Strip shooting massacre, the Golden Knights reverently honoured the victims and heroes before the long-awaited home debut of the city's first major professional sports franchise.

 The Knights held a pregame ceremony during which the names of the shooting victims were projected in gold onto the ice during 58 seconds of silence.
 Engelland spoke eloquently to the fans, vowing that the Golden Knights "will do everything we can to help you and our city heal.
 We are Vegas Strong."